nicholas-leonard/slides/nvidiagtc2016.md

 ## Exercise 3 : Take-away points

-CNN can get a `4-10x` speedup using NVIDIA GPUs;
+CNNs have better performance than MLPs for images;

-Convolutions have few parameters but many units;
+We can get a `4-10x` speedup using NVIDIA GPUs;

 `Serial` doesn't save `output` and `gradInput` to disk : 1.5 vs 9 MB;